Core solution

 What is the continuous improvement plan?

 IFA v6 for flowers and ornamentals introduces the need for a continuous improvement plan at farm level.
-This approach encourages measurable target setting that helps producers to improve the efficiency of their operations and achieve recognition for efforts to strengthen on-farm sustainability.
+This approach encourages measurable target setting that helps producers to improve efficiency and achieve recognition for efforts to further the long-term viability and sustainability of farming operations.

-• Plan: After analyzing current practices, data identifies areas that can be improved, and the producer sets measurable goals for improvement.
+Plan: After analyzing current practices, data identifies areas for optimization, and the producer sets measurable goals for improvement.

 IFA for flowers and ornamentals and the Sustainable Development Goals